 - 1.1.
-Develop a systematic survey methodology for the species within their known and historical range. - 1.2.
-Conduct range-wide surveys for listed plants and invertebrates to determine their current distribution and status. - 1.2.1.
-Identify and document current range for each population. - 1.2.2.
+Develop a survey methodology for each species' population(s) based on their known and historical range if not already established. - 1.2.
+Conduct range-wide surveys for listed plants and invertebrates to determine or confirm their current distribution and status. - 1.2.1.
+Identify and document current ranges. - 1.2.2.
 Determine demographic structure of populations. - 1.2.3.
 Assess genetic diversity.

-2. Protect populations and control or manage threats to habitat.
+2. Protect populations and manage threats to habitat.

-The habitats that support the species must be identified and protected from threats.
+The habitats that support the species, throughout their range, must be identified and protected from threats.
 Each species-specific site required for the species' recovery must have sufficient protected habitat to sustain the populations used to meet recovery criteria.

 - 2.1.
 Identify sites to support populations of each species. - 2.2.
 Prioritize and select sites based on factors including conservation value to multiple species and likelihood of success of threat control efforts. - 2.3.
-Develop microclimate models to identify additional suitable habitat based on historical and current species' distributions and habitat that would be suitable under future climate conditions. - 2.4.
-Ensure long-term protection of species-specific sites from threats.
+Develop microclimate models to identify suitable habitat based on historical and current species' distributions and habitat that would be suitable under potential future climate conditions. - 2.4.
+Ensure long-term protection of sites from threats.
 Protect sites via land acquisitions, conservation easements, landowner agreements, and/or regulatory mechanisms. - 2.4.1.
-Identify threats to sites that support or will support populations to satisfy recovery criteria for the species (hereafter recovery sites). - 2.4.2.
+Identify threats to sites occupied by populations used to meet recovery criteria for each species (hereafter recovery sites). - 2.4.2.
 Construct and maintain ungulate-proof fences around all recovery sites. - 2.4.3.
-Remove ungulates from fenced areas protecting recovery sites and keep these sites ungulate-free. - 2.4.4.
+Remove ungulates from fenced areas protecting all recovery sites and keep these sites ungulate-free. - 2.4.4.
 Control or eradicate habitat-modifying invasive plants at all recovery sites. - 2.4.5.
-Control or eradicate rodents at all recovery sites. - 2.4.6.
-Provide wildfire protection. - 2.4.6.1.
-Develop and implement fire management plans for all recovery sites, especially in dry and mesic habitats. - 2.4.6.2.
-Assess the need for fire management plans in habitats affected by climate change. - 2.4.7.
+Develop and implement rodent control or eradication programs within all recovery sites. - 2.4.6.
+Provide wildfire protection as necessary. - 2.4.6.1.
+Develop and implement fire management plans to assure occupied recovery sites are protected and likelihood of fire is reduced, especially in dry and mesic habitats. - 2.4.6.2.
+Assess the effects of climate change on wildfire risk and need for fire management plans. - 2.4.7.
 Protect recovery sites from human disturbance and development. - 2.4.8.
-Prevent incipient invasive species from arriving and establishing at recovery sites. - 2.4.9.
+Prevent other habitat modifying threats, including incipient invasive species, from invading recovery sites. - 2.4.9.
 Control other existing threats to recovery sites. - 2.4.10.
 Prevent sedimentation of anchialine pool complexes. - 2.5.
-Monitor responses to management and use results to adapt management actions.
+Monitor management and use results to adapt management actions.